Search

 8. Consider the decontamination procedures.
 Consider whether the gloves should be disposed of or cleaned after use.
 If they are cleaned, consider the cleaning method, how often they can be cleaned, and any special procedures required for disposing of the "decontamination wash waste"?

-9. Provide the necessary education and training required which includes:
+9. Provide the necessary education and training required, which includes:

 • what are the hazards of skin contact with the chemical/material,

-• what are limitations of the gloves,
+• what are the limitations of the gloves,

 • what could happen and what to do if the gloves fail, and